-Mukden, Manchuria, March 1.-The troops are in excellent spirits, expect-ing to meet the Japanese soon.

-The Japanese fleet has not attacked The Japanese fleet has not attacked Port Arthur since Feb.
+Mukden, Manchuria, March 1 .-- The troops are in excellent spirits, expect-ing to meet the Japanese soon.
+The Japanese fleet has not attacked Port Arthur since Feb.
 26. The Japa-nese are greatly discouraged by the failure to block the harbor.